Tim Duax, Ph.D.

 Professor Sobe (Ph.D.
 Wisconsin-Madison) is associate professor and graduate program director of both cultural and educational policy studies and international higher education.
 He is also the director of the Center for Comparative Education at Loyola University Chicago.
 He specializes in the history of education and in comparative and international education.
 In 2007 he spoke about his research into the Montessori model at the AMI Centenary Celebration in San Francisco.

 Wendy Tye is a graduate of the Montessori Training Center of Minnesota; she also holds a master’s degree in Montessori education from Loyola College.
-She is the outreach coordinator for the AMI/EAA board.
-Wendy currently guides a 9-12 class at Woodland Montessori School in Woodland, California.
+She has served as the outreach coordinator for the AMI/EAA board.
+Wendy currently guides a 9-12 class in California.

 Maria Teresa Vidales

 Maria Teresa Vidales is an AMI Director of Training at the Assistants to Infancy Level.
-She has directed courses in Dallas, Texas, China and Australia.
+She has directed courses in Vancouver, Dallas, Texas, China, Mexico and Australia.
 She also co-directed the Assistants to Infancy in Japan and San Diego, and collaborated with the course in Denver.
 Maria Teresa serves as AMI examiner, consultant, lecturer, and workshop leader.
 Maria Teresa also holds the AMI Primary diploma.
-She has operated a school in Mexico since 1989, and has been working with children close to thirty years.
+She has been working with children close to thirty years.